Negotiated Consensus

 Multi-member Districts and Negotiated Consensus:

-Again, multi-member negotiations will determine the outcome.
-In the event one or more seats are unfilled after three weeks, a runoff election is held.
-The runoff must include the candidates who passed the 25% threshold, and the top two or three of the remainder (two, if two candidates achieved the threshold, three if only one).
 Why are the “winners” of the first round included in the runoff?
 To avoid the tyranny of the majority.
-If the winners of the first round are excluded, then the largest plurality basically double-votes, knowing their preferred candidate is already safe .
-In fact, a large plurality might discourage negotiation to throw the election into a runoff- instead of splitting the seats, as they could win every seat.
+If the winners of the first round are excluded, then the largest plurality basically double-dips, knowing their preferred candidate is already safe .
+In fact, a large plurality might discourage negotiations to throw the election into a runoff- instead of splitting the seats, as they could win every seat unless included in the runoff.

 Useful References:

-- Charles Dodgson, aka Lewis Carrol, was fascinated by voting system design.
+[1] Charles Dodgson, aka Lewis Carrol, was fascinated by voting system design.
 He invented some of the earliest proportional voting methods, and balanced mathematical optimization methods with real-world concerns over voting privacy and manipulation.
 There was even an “NC”-like feature involving the formation of coalitions:

 May I, in conclusion, point out that the method advocated in my pamphlet